 I thought that RDMan, aka Remote Desktop Connection Manager, fitted perfectly in “A BLAST FROM THE PAST” category of software used back in the day by every System Engineer working on Windows Systems.
 I was wrong.
 Believe it or not, it is still strong today!

 When you need to manage multiple servers/workstation remotely via RDP(Remote Desktop Protocol) it’s for most professionals the obvious choice.
 The GUI of the application is straightforward and in most cases or scenarios it’s fit for purpose.
 Continue reading “How to generate a Remote Desktop Manager (RDMan) group XML for your infrastructure with PowerShell”

 One of the most basic and repetitive tasks for system administrators is certainly unlocking Active Directory user accounts.
 It’s very easy to underestimate it, in fact, this operation isn’t perceived not just by users, but more importantly by junior engineers not important at all!
 Frequently providing some general feedback to the user on this issue or simply a response that this issue is now it’s been fixed.

 On top of that, I’ve found that in some situation finding the root cause it requires a bit of investigation and experience not just to guess what more likely is causing it and not many of us are willing to take this effort.
 But I like to explain and document what happened to the user, to me it’s absolutely key to raise the awareness and trust people and processes involved in the IT System.
 Continue reading “Powershell: Monitoring AD Account Lock-Out Events”

-This can be considered the least interesting usage of PowerShell and in many ways a source of unwanted interruption, but there are situation where been able to show a toaster or pop-up can be handy.
+This can be considered the least interesting usage of PowerShell and in many ways, not only a source of unwanted interruption, but there are situation where been able to show a toaster or pop-up can be handy.